Some highlights that we are tracking at the Bozeman City Commission this Monday, July 18th, 6:00 pm, City Hall Bozeman | Montana

 Vacation Rental Code Development | Enforcement Viability + Resource Allocation

-For a thorough recap of last weeks commission meeting read Blake Maxwell’s article City of Bozeman meets the Peer Economy… with some caution
+For a thorough recap of last week’s commission meeting read the article City of Bozeman meets the Peer Economy… with some caution

 Based on the City’s findings, “An initial review of the three primary listing sites, we estimate that within the city limits approximately 450 homes are listed as STRs.”
-Also the second home and corporate vacation rental investor has undoubtably lead to an undersaturated housing market in the City of Bozeman.
+Also, the second home and corporate vacation rental investor has undoubtedly lead to an undersaturated housing market in the City of Bozeman.
 “The rate of second home ownership within Bozeman has an impact on housing availability and housing use rate, regardless of use as STRs.
-Second home owners often live in a home for weeks rather than months in a year.
+Second homeowners often live in a home for weeks rather than months in a year.
 Dark homes have an impact on a streetscape and the perception of vitality in a neighborhood.”

-Currently the City code only allows for Short Term Rentals (Extended Stay Lodging by Code) include R3, R4, RO, REMU, and all of the dense commercial zoning designations.
-The less dense RS, R1, R2, and HMU require an applicant to seek a conditional use permit in front of the commission, on a case by case basis.
-Since April fools day 2013 only 5 property owners have been grated a conditional use permit as follows:
+Currently, the City code only allows for Short Term Rentals (Extended Stay Lodging by Code) include R3, R4, RO, REMU, and all of the dense commercial zoning designations.
+The less-dense RS, R1, R2, and HMU require an applicant to seek a conditional use permit in front of the commission, on a case by case basis.
+Since April fools day 2013 only 5 property owners have been granted a conditional use permit as follows:

 Z-12290, 2421 Creekwood Drive, Approved April 1, 2013, Z13084, 1005 Boylan Road, Approved June 24, 2013, Z13237, 708 N Rouse, Approved December 2, 2013, 15-380, 624 S. Willson, Approved September 28, 2015, 16-134, 304 W Cleveland, Approved May 16, 2016